Vize: Middle Ages

 Beginning in the 6th century, water was piped from Bizye to Constantinople, and some of the pipes are still visible.
 In 773 or 774, the emperor Constantine V had a bridge built here.

 Bizye is described as a city (polis) in the province of Europe in the Synecdemus of Hierocles, as well as later in the De Thematibus of Constantine Porphyrogenitus.

 The city appears to be identical with the "Uzusa" (Οὔζουσα) mentioned by the council in Trullo in 692, which was signed by one Geōrgios elachistos episkopos Uzusēs tēs Thrakōn chōras.
 Since there is no signature for a representative of Bizye in the document, it is assumed that they are the same place.

 Proto-Bulgarian inscriptions indicate that Khan Krum captured and probably destroyed Bizye.
 During the 9th and 10th centuries the town served as the head of a tourmarches.
 In the aftermath of Thomas the Slav's rebellion in 823, his stepson Anastasios attempted to take refuge in Bizye but was handed over by the city's residents to the emperor.
-The folk saint Maria Nea lived in Bizye after her marriage in 896 to Nikephoros, who was tourmarches here.
+The folk saint Mary the Younger lived in Bizye after her marriage in 896 to Nikephoros, who was tourmarches here.
 After her death in 903, she was venerated as a saint, and her cult became very popular in Bizye and the surrounding regions.

 The Bulgarian emperor Simeon I captured Bizye in c.
 925 after a five-year-long siege; the city's walls were destroyed, and most of its population fled to nearby Medea.
 Whether Bizye was later targeted during Peter I's campaign in eastern Thrace in 927 is uncertain.

 In the 12th century, the Arab geographer al-Idrisi described Bizye as a large and well-fortified city in a fertile valley, with thriving commerce and industry.
 When Cuman invaders came and looted eastern Thrace in 1199, a Byzantine army was dispatched from Bizye to repel them.
 They were at first successful, but their initial victory was squandered because the Byzantine troops got greedy.